Updated on December 16th, 2022 by Aristofanis Papadatos

 Rio Tinto Group (RIO)

-Rio Tinto Plc was founded in 1962 and is headquartered in London, the United Kingdom.
-It is one of the largest precious metals mining companies in the world with a market capitalization of ~$104 billion.
+Rio Tinto Plc was founded in 1962 and is headquartered in London, United Kingdom.
+It is one of the world’s largest precious metals mining companies, with a market capitalization of $114 billion.

-The company operates in exploration, mining, and production of a variety of minerals.
-Rio Tinto’s main segments include Iron Ore, Aluminum, Copper & Diamonds, Energy & Minerals.
+The company operates in the exploration, mining, and production of various minerals.
+Rio Tinto’s main segments include Iron Ore, Aluminum, Copper & Diamonds, and Energy & Minerals.

 Click here to download our most recent Sure Analysis report on Rio Tinto (preview of page 1 of 3 shown below):

 NACCO Industries (NC)